Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/white_blood_cells/pca.md

 The first principal component is often said to be the line that "explains the most variance in the data".
 If there is indeed a correspondence between lily petal width and length, then the distances from each point to the first principal component correspond to variation due to randomness.
 By minimizing the sum of squares of these distances, we limit the amount of variation in our data that we cannot explain.

-The following animated GIF shows a line rotating through a collection of data points, with the distance of each point onto the line shown in red.
-As the line rotates, we can see the distances to the lines become larger and smaller.
+The following animated GIF shows a line rotating through a collection of data points, with the distance from each point to the line shown in red.
+As the line rotates, we can see the distances from the points to the line change.

 [![image-center](../assets/images/600px/pca_rotating_line_first_frame.png){: .align-center}](../assets/images/pca_rotating_line.gif)
-An animated GIF showing that distances of points to their projections on a line change as the line rotates.
+An animated GIF showing that the distances from points to their projections onto a line change as the line rotates.
 The line of best fit is the one in which the sum of the square of these distances is minimized.
 Source: amoeba, StackExchange user.[^amoeba]
 {: style="font-size: medium;"}

 Another benefit of finding the first principal component of a dataset is that it allows us to *reduce* the dimensionality of our dataset from two dimensions to one.
 We call the point on a line that is nearest to a given point the **projection** of that point onto the line; in the figure above, the projection of each point onto the line is shown in red.
-As a result, the collection of projections of a collection of data points onto their first principal component gives a one-dimensional representation of the data.
+As a result, the projections of a collection of data points onto their first principal component gives a one-dimensional representation of the data.

-Dimension reduction may not seem useful at all, but it becomes more powerful as we increase the number of dimensions.
-With that in mind, say that we wanted to generalize the ideas above to three-dimensional space.
+Say that we wanted to generalize the ideas above to three-dimensional space.
 The first principal component would offer a one-dimensional explanation of the variance in the data, but perhaps a line is insufficient to this end.
-Maybe the points all lie very near to a plane (a two-dimensional object), and projecting these points onto the plane would reduce the dataset to two dimensions.
+Maybe the points all lie very near to a plane (a two-dimensional object), and projecting these points onto the nearest plane would effectively reduce the dataset to two dimensions.

 Our three-dimensional minds will not permit us the intuition needed to visualize the extension of this idea into higher dimensions, but it is possible to generalize these concepts mathematically.
 Given a collection of *m* data points (vectors) in *n*-dimensional space, we are looking for a *d*-dimensional **hyperplane**, or an embedding of *d*-dimensional space inside *n*-dimensional space, such that the sum of squared distances from the points to the hyperplane is minimized.
-By taking the projections of points to their nearest point on the hyperplane, we reduce the dimension of the dataset from *n* to *d*.
+By taking the projections of points to their nearest point on this hyperplane, we reduce the dimension of the dataset from *n* to *d*.

 This approach, which is over 100 years old, is called **principal component analysis (PCA)**; a closely related concept called **singular value decomposition** was developed in the 19th century.

+**Note:** It can be shown that if *d*<sub>1</sub> is smaller than *d*<sub>2</sub>, then the hyperplane provided by PCA of dimension *d*<sub>1</sub> is a subset of the hyperplane of dimension *d*<sub>2</sub>.
+For example, the first principal component provided by PCA when *d* = 1 is always found within the plane of dimension 2 when *d* = 2.
+{: .notice--warning}

-Although PCA is old, it is one of the fundamental tools of statistical analysis in an era defined by growing datasets.
-We will soon apply this approach to reduce the dimensions of our shape space; first, we make a brief aside to discuss a different biological problem in which the application of PCA provided amazing insights.
+PCA may be old, but it is one of the fundamental tools of statistical analysis in an era defined by growing datasets.
+We will soon apply it to reduce the dimensions of our shape space; first, we make a brief aside to discuss a different biological problem in which the application of PCA has provided amazing insights.

 ## Genotyping: PCA is more powerful than you think

-Have you ever wondered how genetic testing companies  identify individuals' ethnicity from a saliva sample?
-After isolating the DNA in a sample, researchers identify hundreds of thousands of **markers** within the DNA, or locations in the DNA that are common sources of variation in humans.
+Biologists have identify hundreds of thousands of **markers**, locations within human DNA that that are common sources of human variation.
 The most commonly type of marker is a single nucleotide (A, C, G, or T).
+In the process of **genotyping**, a service provided by companies as part of the booming ancestry industry, an individual's markers are determined from a DNA sample.

 An individual's *n* markers can be converted to an *n*-dimensional vector *v* such that *v*(*i*) is 1 if the individual possesses the variant for a marker and *v*(*i*) is 0 if the individual has the more common version of the marker.

-(The mathematically astute reader will notice that this vector lies on one of the many corners of an *n*-dimensional hypercube.)
+**Note:** The mathematically astute reader will notice that this vector lies on one of the many corners of an *n*-dimensional hypercube.
+{: .notice--warning}

-Because *n* is so large --- and in the early days of ancestry companies it far outnumbered the number of individual samples --- we need to be wary of the curse of dimensionality.
-When we apply PCA with *d* = 2 to produce a lower-dimensional projection of the data, we see some amazing results that helped launch the multi-billion dollar human ancestry industry.
+Because *n* is so large --- and in the early days of genotyping studies it far outnumbered the number of individual samples --- we need to be wary of the curse of dimensionality.
+When we apply PCA with *d* = 2 to produce a lower-dimensional projection of the data, we will see some amazing results that helped launch a multi-billion dollar industry.

 The figure below shows a two-dimensional projection for individuals of known European ancestry.
-Even though we have condensed hundreds of thousands of dimensions to two, the projected points reconstruct the map of Europe.
+Even though we have condensed hundreds of thousands of dimensions to just two, and even though we are not capturing any information about the ancestry of the individuals other than their DNA, the projected data points reconstruct the map of Europe.

 [![image-center](../assets/images/600px/genotyping_europe.png){: .align-center width="500px"}](../assets/images/genotyping_europe.png)
 The projection of a collection of marker vectors sampled from individuals of known European ethnicity onto the plane produced by PCA with *d* = 2.
-Individuals cluster by country, and neighboring countries remain nearby in the projected plane.[^Novembre2008]
+Individuals cluster by country, and neighboring European countries remain nearby in the projected dataset.[^Novembre2008]
 {: style="font-size: medium;"}

-If we zoom in on Switzerland, we can see that the countries around Switzerland tend to pull individuals toward them based on language spoken.
+If we zoom in on Switzerland, we can see that the countries around Switzerland tend to pull individuals toward them based on language spoken (see figure below).

 [![image-center](../assets/images/600px/genotyping_switzerland.png){: .align-center width="400px"}](../assets/images/genotyping_switzerland.png)
-A PCA plot (*d* = 2) of individuals from Switzerland as well as nearby countries shows that an individual's mother tongue correlates with the individual's genetic similarity to representatives from a neighboring country where that language is spoken.[^Novembre2008]
+A PCA plot (*d* = 2) of individuals from Switzerland as well as neighboring countries shows that an individual's mother tongue correlates with the individual's genetic similarity to representatives from the neighboring country where that language is spoken.[^Novembre2008]
 {: style="font-size: medium;"}

-And when we zoom farther out, we can see continental patterns emerge as well, with India standing out as its own entity.
-What is particularly remarkable about all these figures is that humans on the whole are genetically very similar, and yet PCA is able to find evidence of human migrations lurking within the small differences we do have.
+And if we zoom farther out, then we can see continental patterns emerge, with India standing out as its own entity.
+What is particularly remarkable about all these figures is that humans on the whole are genetically very similar, and yet PCA is able to find evidence of human migrations and separation lurking within our DNA.

 [![image-center](../assets/images/600px/genotyping_continents.png){: .align-center width="400px"}](../assets/images/genotyping_continents.png)
 A PCA plot (*d* = 2) shows clustering of individuals from Europe, Asia, Africa, and India.[^Xing2009] {: style="font-size: medium;"}

-Now that we have established the power of PCA to help us see patterns in high-dimensional biological data, we are ready to use CellOrganizer to build a shape space for our WBC images and apply PCA to this shape space to produce a lower-dimensional representation of the shape space.
+Now that we have established the power of PCA to help us see patterns in high-dimensional biological data, we are ready to use CellOrganizer to build a shape space for our WBC images and apply PCA to this shape space to produce a lower-dimensional representation of the space that we can visualize.

 **Note:** Before visiting this tutorial, we should point out that CellOrganizer is a much more flexible and powerful software resource than what is shown in the confines of this tutorial.
 For example, CellOrganizer not only infers properties from cellular images, it is able to build *generative* models that can form simulated cells in order to infer cellular properties.
 For more on what CellOrganizer can do, consult the <a href="http://www.cellorganizer.org/publications/" target="_blank">publications</a> page at its homepage.
 {: .notice--warning}